Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Camden Market

-Tip: Walk along the canal toward Little Venice or Regent’s Park for a free scenic break.
+Tip: Walk along the canal toward Regent’s Park or Little Venice for a peaceful, scenic break after the busy market atmosphere.

 Portobello Road Market

-Tip: Come early for photos before the crowds arrive.
+Tip: Come early if you want photos of the famous pastel houses before the crowds arrive.

 Covent Garden

-Tip: Performances peak in the afternoon and early evening.
+Tip: Performances are usually at their best in the afternoon and early evening, when the square really comes alive.

 Pop Brixton